 This is the tool which will make all things happen.
 Inevitably, one can look at it as their golf club.
 You could even consider having different shovels for different types of ground.
 You can get a staff shovel (shown here), which is a long stick, or a D handle (shown below), which is more common.
-The advantage of a staff shovel is that it can help you avoid tendonitis, because your hand slides down the shaft in the even you hit a hard rock.
+The advantage of a staff shovel is that it can help you avoid tendonitis, because your hand slides down the shaft in the event you hit a hard rock.
 The downside is it is more difficult to slam ram the blade into the ground when it is hard and clayey.
 When I first started planting in rocky ground, I quickly developed tendonitis.
 My forearm swelled up so much I could not plant for two weeks and had to learn how to brush my teeth and play pool with my left hand (harder than you think, but it has helped me become more ambidextrous).
 I was told by a veteran planter that I was slamming too hard and that I should learn to let go of the shovel just before it hits anything hard.
-For years afterwards, I used a wrist brace: a piece of metal fitting into my palm and velcroed around my wrist to stop it from moving up and down and which you should be able to pick up from most pharmacies or medical shops.
+For years afterwards, I used a wrist brace: a piece of metal fitting into my palm and velcroed around my wrist to stop it from pivoting up and down and which you should be able to pick up from most pharmacies or medical shops.
 The tendons are like long strings which are kept close to the muscles and body because they have to go through a ring around the wrist.
 But if you bend your wrist constantly (at least 5,000 times a day), the tendons will rub against the confining ring and eventually wear away the slippery protective layer around the tendons.
 Then you have raw tendons rubbing against raw tendons, which will quickly overheat and lead to damage and swelling.
 I’ve heard stories of planters being dragged to the hospital while kicking and screaming, protesting they want to keep planting.

 You get into a frenzy rushing to the next spot, trying to maximise your earnings for that day, your adrenaline gets pumped up and seems to overcome any pain.
 I was on one contract where the ground was hard and felt great pain in many parts of my body the first two trees after each bagup.
 Once moving though my body got back into it, but within a few days I decided I needed to take at least one day off, because I felt my tendons were getting close to their limits.
 It is easy to get carried away and not feel the pain.
 If you have joint problems you could consider the staff shovel.
 You can wrap it in duct tape to help stop your hand from slipping down.